 But before you wonder if you’ll ever invest in another swimsuit again, we’re here to tell you what exactly makes them stretch out—and how you can find a bathing suit that won’t.

-The four biggest culprits are sun, chlorine, heat and time.
+The four biggest culprits are sun, chlorine, heat, and time.
 At first thought, it seems as if those factors are inescapable.
-But with proper care, your one-piece swimsuits, bikinis and tankinis, can emerge unscathed.
+But with proper care, your one-piece swimsuits, bikinis, and tankinis, can emerge unscathed.

-The first thing you should do after each wear is submit your swimsuit to a quick rinse of cold water, as quickly as you can.
-This small step seems minor, but a wash of cold water will remove some of the chlorine, salt and sunblock that could damage your swimsuit.
+The first thing you should do after each wear is to submit your swimsuit to a quick rinse of cold water, as quickly as you can.
+This small step seems minor, but a wash of cold water will remove some of the chlorine, salt, and sunblock that could damage your swimsuit.

 Once you’ve given it that quick rinse, it’s time for the real washing to begin—which is precisely where much of the damage takes place.
 For starters, skip the washing machine.
 Even a gentle cycle can stretch bathing suits.

 Instead, opt for a hand wash with cold water and mild soap.
 Treat the swimsuit the same way you would a delicate fiber and take care not to damage it with any rough pulls.
 Instead, massage it lightly to remove sand, dirt, sunblock, and chlorine.

 Once the wash is complete, do not—under any means—wring out your bathing suit.
 While it’s not as damaging as a wring, hanging your bathing suit to dry may also stretch out its fibers in addition to extra sun exposure.